 When encrypting a message consisting only of zeroes, with an all-zero Initialisation Vector(IV), there is a 1 in 256 chance that the output will also contain only zeroes.

-A PoC is also published to exploit this vulnerability.
+A PoC is published to exploit this vulnerability.
 As you can see below, this is the part of the exploit function in POC.
-Here the flaw in the AES-CFB8 algorithm is used to know the Client Credential.
-When the plaintext and ciphertext are set to 8 zeros, for 1 in 256 session keys, the correct Client Credential will also consist of 8 zeroes.
+Here the flaw in the AES-CFB8 algorithm is know the Client Credential.
+When the plaintext and ciphertext set to 8 zeros, for 1 in 256 session keys, the correct Client Credential will consist of 8 zeroes.

 plaintext = b'\x00' * 8 ciphertext = b'\x00' * 8 try: server_auth = nrpc.hNetrServerAuthenticate3( rpc_con, dc_handle + '\x00', target_computer + '$\x00', nrpc.NETLOGON_SECURE_CHANNEL_TYPE.ServerSecureChannel, target_computer + '\x00', ciphertext, flags ) assert server_auth['ErrorCode'] == 0

-An attacker who successfully exploited the vulnerability can take over the domain controller and run a specially crafted application on any device on the network.
+An attacker who successfully exploited the vulnerability can take over the domain controller.
+Run a specially crafted application on any device on the network.

-All Microsoft Windows Servers that use MS-NRPC to connect to a domain controller except server 2008 are affected.
+Affects all Microsoft Windows Servers that use MS-NRPC to connect to a domain controller except server 2008.

 - Microsoft Windows Server 2019